Good evening. This is your Random Truth (RANT) bulletin with your random fact.

 And if you still choose to cast doubt on the findings, do so with an informed mind from an informed viewpoint.
 Find a constructive way to be skeptical, by all means — we need the right kind of questions for our understanding to become deeper and sharper, our arguments franker, sturdier — so fire away, cast those doubts with impunity, but please, do so after you pass scientific methodology 101 — or is it 91? or 81? — so you don’t waste anyone’s time with immature arguments.

 And please, for the love of God, don’t get your genitals in a twist when others are skeptical in turn of your uncorroborated doctrines of faith.

 Being a skeptic goes both ways, you see.
 It’s called science.

 You’ll love it once you get to know it.
 You’ll see — you will, once you un-dingleperry yourself.

 Bottom line is, if you’re going to be a skeptic, do it with style, and brains.
-You need plenty of those to ask the right questions.
+You need plenty of it to ask the right questions.

 Or stay a seven-year-old for the rest of your life.

 Rick Perry is a proud climate change skeptic — but Sen. Al Franken is having none of it